intellectivelab/docs.intellectivelab.com/_docs/unity-react/configuration/tags-list/fieldsets-tag.md

 |1,000        | no prefix, negative numbers are allowed, thousands separator - comma, no decimal separator, decimal scale - 0 | `1234` -> `1,234` |

-## How to Specify Path for Attach Existing Document Action
+## How to specify path for Attach Existing Document action

 To specify a path to attach documents use `FolderPath` attribute.
 For example: